Homemade Cherry Pie

 - Place the pie onto a large baking sheet and bake for 20 minutes.
 Keeping the pie in the oven, turn the temperature down to 375°F and bake for an additional 30-35 minutes or until the top crust is golden brown and the fruit’s juices are bubbling.
 (After the first 20 minutes of bake time, I place a pie shield on top of the pie to prevent the edges from browning too quickly.
 Foil will also work.)

-- Allow the pie to cool for 3 full hours at room temperature before serving59 allow filling to set completely.
+- Allow the pie to cool for 3 full hours at room temperature before serving to allow filling to set completely.
 Cover leftovers tightly and store in the refrigerator for up to 5 days.

 - Keep the dough, filling, and prepared (unbaked) pie as cold as possible.
 If possible I recommend refrigerating (or freezing) the prepared pie for a least 15 min before baking for up to 1 hour.
 Refrigerate the filling before you need it too.